Diorama: Construction

 Preparations for the background begin in the field, where an artist takes photographs and sketches references pieces.
 Once back at the museum, the artist has to depict the scenery with as much realism as possible.
 The challenge lies in the fact that the wall used is curved: this allows the background to surround the display without seams joining different panels.
 At times the wall also curves upward to meet the light above and form a sky.
 By having a curved wall, whatever the artist paints will be distorted by perspective; it is the artist's job to paint in such a way that minimises this distortion.

 The foreground is created to mimic the ground, plants and other accessories to scenery.
 The ground, hills, rocks, and large trees are created with wood, wire mesh, and plaster.
 Smaller trees are either used in their entirety or replicated using casts.
 Grasses and shrubs can be preserved in solution or dried to then be added to the diorama.
 Ground debris, such as leaf litter, is collected on site and soaked in wallpaper paste for preservation and presentation in the diorama.
 Water is simulated using glass or plexiglass with ripples carved on the surface.
 For a diorama to be successful, the foreground and background must merge, so both artists have to work together.

 Taxidermy specimens are usually the centrepiece of dioramas.
 Since they must entertain, as well as educate, specimens are set in lifelike poses, so as to convey a narrative of an animal's life.
 Smaller animals are usually made with rubber moulds and painted.
 Larger animals are prepared by first making a clay sculpture of the animal.
 This sculpture is made over the actual, posed skeleton of the animal, with reference to moulds and measurements taken on the field.
 A papier-mâché mannequin is prepared from the clay sculpture, and the animal's tanned skin is sewn onto the mannequin.
 Glass eyes substitute the real ones.

 If an animal is large enough, the scaffolding that holds the specimen needs to be incorporated into the foreground design and construction.

 Toy examples

 Lego

 Lego dioramas are dioramas which are built from Lego pieces.
 The dioramas range from small vignettes to large, table-sized displays, and are sometimes constructed in a collaboration with two or more people.
 Some AFOL(adult fans of Lego) engage in the building of Lego dioramas.

-Playmobil

-Playmobil dioramas are dioramas which are made of Playmobil pieces.